rsaarelm/magog/doc/inspiration.md

 **Might & Magic**: Monty haul cheese done right.

+**Nahlakh**: Tactically crunchy fantasy sandbox, does a lot with little.

 **NetHack**: Goes overboard with disjoint gimmicks, but a few disjoint gimmicks can be great.